spsagar13/Multi-threaded-Server-and-Client-Program/readme.txt

 #Precondition
 The code is written in Python, version : Python 3.7.4

-1. Use command prompt to access the directory 1001348700_SagarSurendran Make sure that you have the following files in it
+1. Use command prompt to access the directory Multi-threaded-Server-and-Client-Program Make sure that you have the following files in it
 	1. server.py
 	2. client.py